abigailcorcelli/abigailcorcelli.github.io/content/Home/_index.md

 ---
-title: "Protecting the Pages: A Visualization of "
+title: "Protecting the Pages: A Visualization of Contemporary Book Banning"
 description:
 cascade:
   featured_image: '/images/'